cool4zbl/Algo-to-Architecture/sliding-window/problems/76-minimum-window-substring.md

         if c in need and window[c] == need[c]:
             have += 1

+        # shrink the window if we have all characters
         while have == len(need):
             if (right - left + 1) < min_len:
                 min_len = right - left + 1